“Quality is the best business plan” – John Lasseter, Pixar

 It’s not just Buffalo that are treated in this manner.
 Tembani Wildlife’s other main focus is Sable.
 With breeding bulls such as Deuce, Katavi, Variani, Luando and Big Easy, their Sable are also showing signs of exceptional breeding.
 Nyala, Bushbuck, Waterbuck, Golden Wildebeest, Kings Wildebeest, Golden Kings Wildebeest, Black Impala, Saddle-backed Impala, White Impala, Coffee Springbok, Golden and Red Gemsbok, Livingstone Eland and Kudu, are all bred with these practices in mind.

-While Tony and Richard are full time, hands on farmers, they also employ the expertise of Hanru Strydom (Wildlife Manager) and Marnus Moolman (Maintenance Manager).
-This team is passionate about the industry and firmly believe in operating with the high standards and integrity that their clients have come to expect from Tembani Wildlife.
+While Tony and Richard are full time, hands on farmers, they also employ the expertise of Marnis Moolman (Maintenance Manager).
+Our team is passionate about the industry and firmly believe in operating with the high standards and integrity that their clients have come to expect from Tembani Wildlife.

 Prospective buyers are encouraged to visit Tembani Wildlife and see for themselves.